VAVolodin/RegionCodeDictionary/README.md

 # RegionCodeDictionary

-It's a list of transport codes of regions.<br>
+It's a list of transport codes of Russian regions.<br>
 In that you can:
  - search for a code number by its name,
  - search for a region name by its code,